domscontent/domscontent.github.io/_posts/2025-05-19-understanding-the-future-ai-agents-and-automation-workflows.md

 Agents today are slow, they get stuck and are expensive to run.
 Great for research or prototyping.
 Not great if you need consistent results every day.

-On the flip side, you’ve got tools like n8n - workflow automation with triggers, webhooks, APIs, and now even GPT built in.
-These are less autonomous, but more stable table, repeatable, and super useful.
+These are not to be confused with tools like n8n - workflow automation with triggers, webhooks, APIs, and now even GPT built in.
+These are less autonomous and need manual programming/setup, but more stable, repeatable, and still super useful.

 **The sweet spot?**

-- Use AI agents to think (e.g., generate ideas, make decisions)
+- Use AI agents to **think** (e.g., generate ideas, make decisions)

-- Use n8n to do (e.g., send emails, update sheets, post content)
+- Use n8n to **do** (e.g., send emails, update sheets, post content)

 You can even plug agents into n8n with HTTP requests or the new “AI Agent” node.